-- Tier 1 Preferred Generic: is the lowest tier and includes preferred generic drugs and may include some brand drugs. - Tier 2 Generic: includes generic drugs and may include some brand drugs, as well as excluded drugs covered under our enhanced drug coverage. - Tier 3 Preferred Brand: includes preferred brand drugs and non-preferred generic drugs.
+- Tier 1 Preferred Generic: is the lowest tier and includes preferred generic drugs and may include some brand drugs. - Tier 2 Generic: includes generic drugs and may include some brand drugs. - Tier 3 Preferred Brand: includes preferred brand drugs and non-preferred generic drugs.
 You pay \$35 per month supply of each covered insulin product on this tier. - Tier 4 Non-Preferred Drug: includes non-preferred brand and generic drugs.
 You pay \$35 per month supply of each covered insulin product on this tier. - Tier 5 Specialty Tier: is the highest tier and includes high-cost brand and generic drugs.
 You pay \$35 per month supply of each covered insulin product on this tier.